 When You’re Saving for a Financial Goal

 When you use a CD to store the money you’re saving for a financial goal, you get several advantages.
-Obviously, the higher interest rate will give you more money to put towards your goal, but you also won’t have to worry about being tempted to use your goal money for other things until the CD matures.
+The most obvious advantage is that the higher interest rate will give you more money to put toward your goal.
+However, you also won’t have to worry about being tempted to use your goal money for other things until the CD term is done.
+Thanks to the fixed interest rate of a CD, you'll also be able to calculate how much money will be deposited into your bank account, which can be a big help when you're trying to figure out when you'll reach your financial goals.

 You can even use some CD strategies to maximize the return on your investment, such as:

-- A barbell strategy to make sure you can take advantage of the best interest rates
+• A barbell strategy to make sure you can take advantage of the best CD rates

-- A bullet strategy that will give you large sum of money at the same time
+• A bullet strategy that will give you a large sum of money at the same time

 When You’ve Maxed out Your Emergency Fund